hello-nrfcloud/backend/features/FOTA.feature.md

 ## Schedule the FOTA job

-> This is the most simple example, it defines an upgrade path from version 2.0.0
+> This example defines an upgrade path from version 2.0.0 to 2.0.2 using two
-> (the key of the object) to 2.0.1 (the bundle ID).
+> delta updates.

 When I `POST`
 `${APIURL}/device/${fingerprint_deviceId}/fota/app?fingerprint=${fingerprint}`